nyxtom/nyxtom.github.io/_posts/2020-10-10-books-wgpu.md

 </style>
 {% endraw %}

-After spending significant time going through the documentation and source of [gfx-rs/wgpu](https://github.com/gfx-rs/wgpu) and various [gfx-rs/gfx](https://github.com/gfx-rs/gfx) backends, Vulkan portability layers, the book of shaders, SPIR-V, and all else - I decided I wanted to compile all my notes together into a comprehensive guide to **Cross-Platform Graphics Programming with WGPU**.
+After spending significant time going through the documentation and source of [gfx-rs/wgpu](https://github.com/gfx-rs/wgpu) and various [gfx-rs/gfx](https://github.com/gfx-rs/gfx) backends, Vulkan portability layers, the book of shaders, SPIR-V, and all else - I decided I wanted to compile all my notes together into a comprehensive guide to **Rust Graphics Programming with WGPU**.

 This guide is a deep dive into WGPU with a high level overview of shader programming in relation to that.
-It covers a range of topics fundamental to graphics programming including: rendering pipelines, shaders, vertex buffers, textures, sampling, bind layouts, compute pipelines, debugging, cross compilation, target platform builds and more.
+It covers a range of topics fundamental to graphics programming including: rendering pipelines, shaders, vertex buffers, instancing, textures, sampling, bind layouts, compute pipelines, debugging, cross compilation, target platform builds and more.
 Along the way, we will use that knowledge to build simple render pipelines and demos to reinforce what we've learned.
 By the end of the book, we put it all together and build a simple cross platform game with WGPU.

 **Table of Contents**:
 * TOC